 It is very easy to do this.
 Open MS Paint in your computer.
 Type the word you want in the style/font you want.
 Reduce the size of the font to the lowest.
 Zoom the screen till the letters are pixellated (almost like a cross stitch design)

 Take a print screen shot with the print screen button in your keyboard.

-Open another file in MS Paint and Paste this screen shot you have on the clip board on to a new file.
+Open another file in MS Paint and Paste the screenshot you have on the clip board on to a new file.
 Save this and take a printout.

-Download the grid paper from online sources like this one ; print it out in the dimesion of the area you have .
+Download the grid paper from online sources like this one ; print it out in the dimension of the area you have .